TanujaGunjal/WeatherDashboard/README.md

 # 🌤️ Weather Dashboard

-A **desktop-first, intermediate-level Weather Dashboard** built using **React, TypeScript, and Vite**, powered by the **OpenWeather API**.
+An intermediate-level Weather Dashboard built with React, TypeScript, and Vite, powered by the OpenWeather API.
-The application provides real-time weather information with a clean UI, proper empty-state handling, and forecast visualizations.
+The application provides real-time weather information with a clean, modern user interface, proper empty-state handling, and intuitive forecast visualizations.

----

 ## ✨ Features